How To See The Best Of Zhangjiajie Forest Park In 2 Days

 The most famous photo spot is the ‘Hallelujah Mountain,’ which was part of the inspiration for the floating mountains of Pandora in James Cameron’s movie Avatar.

-It’s one of the first viewpoints on the main trail at Yuanjiajie, so if you want to get there quickly you can walk past the first few photo spots and then backtrack afterwards.
+It’s one of the first viewpoints on the main trail at Yuanjiajie, so you won’t miss it.
+If you want to get there quickly, you can walk past the first few photo spots and then backtrack afterwards.

 Honestly though, despite the hype around Avatar, I think all of the other viewpoints here are just as amazing.